-When Just Mercy screened at the AFI Fest in Los Angeles, all eyes were on Jamie Foxx and Brian Stevenson, who participated in a panel moderated by Yara Shahidi on Saturday night.
+When Just Mercy screened at the AFI Fest in Los Angeles, all eyes were on Jamie Foxx and Bryan Stevenson, who participated in a panel moderated by Yara Shahidi on Saturday night.

 The screening and panel was attended by several celebrities including Essence Atkins, Akili McDowell, Mykelti Williamson, and Garcelle Beauvais, among others.

 In the incredible film, Michael B. Jordan portrays Stevenson, the real-life hero who has been fighting to exonerate the wrongfully incarcerated through the Equal Justice Initiative he founded in 1995.
 Since then, he has saved more than 125 men from the death penalty.
 In 2014, he wrote Just Mercy: A Story of Justice and Redemption, which is the basis of the film produced by Jordan’s Outlier Productions.

 “I think we all have to find ways collectively and individually to get closer to people who are suffering and excluded.
 I really do believe that when you’re proximate to the incarcerated, the condemned, the marginalized, the disfavored; you hear things you don’t always hear.
 You see things you can’t otherwise see,” he told the crowd.